scott@vtx-cpd.com

 Scott 🙂

-Thank you so much for your support, we really appreciate it.
+Thank you so much for joining us and for your brilliant contribution.

 Scott 🙂